► Refer to "Find Your Scopus ID" to learn the steps to find your Scopus ID and locate your profile.

 Click into the article and then click on your name to reach your Scopus profile.

 If the article is linked to another Scopus profile not your own Scopus profile, you may need to merge it into your own Scopus profile.
-Return to your own Scopus profile page (see "Find Your Scopus ID") and click Request author detail corrections.
+Return to your own Scopus profile page (see "Find Your Scopus ID") and click Edit author profile.

 Login to your Scopus account or register one if you haven't done so.